kerimoyle/cellml-specification/src/reference/informative/informC11_interpretation_of_variable_resets1_car.rst

     This is done by creating equivalent variables between the components.

     **Note:** in the CellML model there is no directionality to the variable equivalences; they are part of a set.
-    The arrows on the diagrams here are only to explain where information is calculated (the tail of the arrow) and where information is used (the heads of the arrows).
+    The arrows on the diagrams here are only to explain where information is calculated (the tails of the arrows) and where information is used (the heads of the arrows).

     .. code::